ARM-software/CMSIS-RTX/Documentation/DoxyGen/src/system_reqs.md

 \ifnot FuSaRTS

 Keil RTX5 is developed and tested using the common toolchains and development environments.
-RTX5 has been ported to the IAR Embedded Workbench.
-The following releases are known to work:

-RTX5 has also been ported to support GCC, maintenance mainly relays on community contribution.
-Active development is currently tested with:

-**Arm Compiler (Arm/Keil MDK, uVision5)**
-  - Arm Compiler 6.19
+Current development is verified to work with the following toolchains versions:

-  - Arm Compiler 6.6.4 (Long Term Maintenance)
+ - Arm Compiler 6.21

-**IAR Embedded Workbench**
-  - IAR Embedded Workbench 8.20.1
-  - IAR Embedded Workbench 7.80.4
-  - IAR Embedded Workbench 7.7 (<a href="https://github.com/ARM-software/CMSIS_5/issues/201">community report</a>)
+ - IAR Embedded Workbench 9.40.2

-**GNU Compiler Collection**
-  - GNU Arm Embedded Toolchain 10-2020-q4-major (10.2.1 20201103)
+ - GNU Arm Embedded Toolchain 12.3.1
+ - CLANG (LLVM): 17.0.1

+But in most cases, RTX would work well with other versions of these toolchains as well.

 \endif